eClarity/skill-tmdb/README.md

 * `find upcoming movies`
 * `What movies are now playing`
 * `tell me about robin williams`
+* 'find overview for The Matrix'
+* 'find popular shows'

 ## Configuration
 * Add the following to your Mycroft Configuration *